astronomer/docs/software/houston-api-examples.md

 - **Workspace ID**: To retrieve this value, run `astro workspace list`.
 Alternatively, open a Workspace in the Software UI and copy the value after `/w/` in your Workspace URL (for example `https://app.basedomain/w/<workspace-id>`).
 - **Deployment release name**: To retrieve this value, run `astro deployment list` in your Workspace.
-Alternatively, you can copy the **Release name** from your Deployment's **Settings** tab in the Software UI. and can return any of the fields under `Type Details`, such as:
+Alternatively, you can copy the **Release name** from your Deployment's **Settings** tab in the Software UI.

+ The `workspaceDeployment` query can return also any of the fields under `Type Details`, such as:

 - `config`
 - `uuid`